FIFA 22

 FIFA 22 is a football simulation video game published by Electronic Arts.
 It is the 29th installment in the FIFA series, and was released worldwide on 1 October 2021 for Nintendo Switch, PlayStation 4, PlayStation 5, Stadia, Windows, Xbox One, and Xbox Series X/S. Players who pre-ordered the ultimate edition, however, received four days of early access and were able to play the game from 27 September.

 Kylian Mbappé is the cover athlete for the second consecutive year.

-In response to the 2022 Russian invasion of Ukraine, EA removed Russian national teams from all versions (since 1.22 patch) of its football video games, and made Russian and Belarusian players ineligible for FIFA 22.
+In response to the 2022 Russian invasion of Ukraine, EA removed Russian national teams from all versions (since 1.22 patch) of its football video games, and made Russian and Belarusian players ineligible for FIFA 22, except for those playing in foreign leagues.

+The online servers for the game for Stadia were shut down on 18 January 2023, whilst the online servers for all other platforms were shut down on 4 November 2024.

 Features

 HyperMotion Technology

-FIFA 22 introduces "HyperMotion Technology,” which uses motion capture data collected from 22 real-life players playing a complete, high-intensity football match in motion capture suits.
+FIFA 22 introduces "HyperMotion Technology", which uses motion capture data collected from 22 real-life players playing a complete, high-intensity football match in motion capture suits.
 The data collected from player movements, tackles, aerial duels and on-ball actions is used to power FIFA 22 gameplay.
-According to an EA Sports press release, FIFA 22 uses this data in its machine learning algorithm which uses over “8.7 million frames of advanced match capture” to generate life-like player movements and animations on and off the ball in real time.
+According to an EA Sports press release, FIFA 22 uses this data in its machine learning algorithm which uses over "8.7 million frames of advanced match capture" to generate life-like player movements and animations on and off the ball in real time.
 This "HyperMotion" feature is only available on the 9th Generation and Stadia versions of the game, and has given rise to the slogan "Powered By Football."